-Debt Repayment - Subsequent to April 30, 2021, the Company repaid \$1 billion principal amount of the Margin Loan Facility due April 2022.
+Subsequent to July 30, 2021, the Company repaid the remaining \$1.0 billion principal amount of the Margin Loan Facility due April 2022.
+Upon repayment, the VMware, Inc. common stock pledged to secure the Margin Loan Facility was released as collateral in accordance with the associated Margin Loan Facility agreement.